-- Using a tripod is recommended. - Taking test shots as in step 12 and recording test movies for time-lapse movies beforehand is recommended. - The movie's field of view coverage for both the 4K and Full HD time-lapse movie recording is approx. 100%. - To cancel time-lapse movie recording in progress, either press the shutter button completely or press the movie shooting button.
+- Using a tripod is recommended. - Taking test shots as in step 12 and recording test movies for time-lapse movies beforehand is recommended. - Field of view (coverage) for recording 8K, 4K, and Full HD time-lapse movies is approx. 100%. - To cancel time-lapse movie recording in progress, either press the shutter button completely or press the movie shooting button.
 The time-lapse movie shot so far will be recorded on the card. - If the time required for recording is more than 24 hours but not more than 48 hours, "2 days" will be indicated.
 If three or more days are required, the number of days will be indicated in 24-hour increments. - Even if the time-lapse movie's playback time is less than 1 sec., a movie file will still be created.
-In this case, "00'00"" is indicated in [Playback time]. - If the recording time is long, using the household power outlet accessories (sold separately) is recommended. - YCbCr 4:2:0 (8-bit) color sampling and the BT.709 color space are used for 4K/Full HD time-lapse movies.
-Caution
+In this case, "00'00"" is indicated in [Playback time]. - If the recording time is long, using the household power outlet accessories (sold separately) is recommended. - YCbCr 4:2:0 (8-bit) color sampling and the BT.709 color space are used for 8K/4K/ Full HD time-lapse movies.